Edictum

 Error Handling

-If a before hook raises an exception, the pipeline treats it as a denial:
+If a before hook raises, the pipeline converts that failure into a block:

 raise RuntimeError("service unavailable")

-If an after hook raises an exception, the error is logged but does not affect the tool result.
-The tool has already executed -- the pipeline does not propagate after-hook errors.
+If an after hook raises, the error is logged but does not change the tool result.

 Pipeline Order